Kaiziron/hkcert21_writeup/README.md

 # HKCERT CTF 2021 writeup
-writeupof some challenges will be released after 17th Nov 21
+writeup of some challenges will be released after 17th Nov 21